makeralchemy/stop-action-movie-maker/README.md

 Play a movie named *testmovie* using the default delay between frames of a tenth of a second and play it backwards (frames played in the opposite order that it was recorded).

     $ python stop-action-player.py testmovie -b

+Play a movie named *testmovie* using the default delay between frames of a tenth of a second and play frame 001 ten times (this allows the first frame to be visible longer which is good for the beginning or end of the movie if -b is also specified.

+    $ python stop-action-player.py testmovie -1 10

 Play a movie named *testmovie* with a delay between frames of half a second (500 milliseconds).